New Patients 610.904.9274

 Bleeding Gums FAQs

-I brush my teeth everyday but my gums still bleed!
+I brush my teeth every day, but my gums still bleed!
 Why are they bleeding?

 You may be brushing your teeth too hard.
-You should apply just enough pressure with your toothbrush to feel the bristle against your gums.
-If you are squishing the brush against your teeth, you are applying too much pressure which may cause your gums to bleed.
-Also, make sure you are using a soft bristle tooth brush, take your time and don’t rush, replace your toothbrush about every 3 months and don’t forget to gently brush your gum line.
-If your bleeding gums are still a concern, please discuss it Dr. Petkevis at your next routine appointment.
+You should apply enough pressure with your toothbrush to feel the bristle against your gums.
+If you squished the brush against your teeth, you were applying too much pressure, which may have caused your gums to bleed.

 Does my diet affect my gum health?